 In the case of acupuncture, the treatment may include needle insertion in areas of the body that are distal to the affected area and in many cases the opposite limb is used for treatment with far fewer needles used and patients generally experience superior longer lasting results when compared to dry needling alone and often your acupuncturist may choose to include dry needling in your treatment plan if required.

 Acupuncture is based on a Chinese medical system which is rich in over 2000 years of medical philosophy and has not only stood the test of time, but also 1000s of clinical trials, to the point where it is now one of the world’s most used forms of natural health care.
-Acupuncture is not only successful in treating painful conditions but is equally successful in treating complex digestive issues, menstrual irregularities, depression, anxiety, menopausal symptoms, bells palsy, infertility, trigemenal neuralgia and various addictions, such as cigarette smoking, just to name a few.
+Acupuncturists regularly treat digestive issues, menstrual irregularities, depression, anxiety, menopausal symptoms, bells palsy, infertility, trigemenal neuralgia and various addictions, such as cigarette smoking, just to name a few.

 All Acupuncturists in Australia are registered with The Australian Health Practitioners Regulation Agency (AHPRA) and must comply with Australian health standards, and these points do not apply to dry needling.
 In 2012, (AHPRA), in a controversial ruling, allowed physiotherapists and also chiropractors to continue performing dry needling after only 16 hours of training, which means these practitioners are now doing dry needling on patients after completing as little as a weekend work shop worth of training.
 These courses are not standardized and can vary widely in content and quality and are common in Perth and indeed the whole of Australia.
 Once the attending student has completed the weekend dry needling training, they jump right into treating patients without any further supervision which can be extremely dangerous in the hands of an amateur.